Masud Gharahkhani: 2025

 Gharakhani was a part of a Norwegian delegation that visited the United States Congress in March, along with notably Norwegian ambassador to the US Anniken Huitfeldt.
-During his visit, they notably met with former Republican Senate leader Mitch McConnell and Gharakhani also praised the US' efforts to secure peace between Ukraine and Russia.
+During his visit, they notably met with former Republican Senate leader Mitch McConnell and Gharahkhani also praised the US' efforts to secure peace between Ukraine and Russia.

 In late March, he and 21 other leaders of national parliaments visited Bucha in Ukraine to commodore the third anniversary of the city's liberation from Russia.
-Gharakhani also met with Ukrainian President Volodymyr Zelenskyy and called for increased support for the country and reiterated spil blame on Russia for the invasion.
+Gharahkhani also met with Ukrainian President Volodymyr Zelenskyy and called for increased support for the country and reiterated spil blame on Russia for the invasion.

 As a part of the process to better regulate elected representative's salaries, a moderate solution to the issue was initially proposed before it was scrapped.
-Gharakhani responded to criticism from the Red Party in June, arguing that there were more benefits that would be better regulated and remarked that the Red Party supports the solution supported by the majority of the parties to begin with.
+Gharahkhani responded to criticism from the Red Party in June, arguing that there were more benefits that would be better regulated and remarked that the Red Party supports the solution supported by the majority of the parties to begin with.
 Furthermore, that the evaluation of salaries would be handled by an external committee.

 He received mixed criticism in July after it was revealed he had met with Reza Pahlavi, Crown Prince of Iran during his visit to the United States back in March.
-The Red Party's Seher Aydar argued that Gharakhani was putting the presidency's role in doubt and contributed to weakening the Norwegian diplomatic position as a champion for democracy, human rights and the rule of law, while the Conservative Party's Michael Tetzschner supported him by arguing that it was within his right to meet the Crown Prince as an elected official.
-Gharakhani, through an advisor, explained that he saw the Crown Prince as a part of the Iranian opposition and thereby also as a fellow champion of free elections and democracy.
+The Red Party's Seher Aydar argued that Gharahkhani was putting the presidency's role in doubt and contributed to weakening the Norwegian diplomatic position as a champion for democracy, human rights and the rule of law, while the Conservative Party's Michael Tetzschner supported him by arguing that it was within his right to meet the Crown Prince as an elected official.
+Gharahkhani, through an advisor, explained that he saw the Crown Prince as a part of the Iranian opposition and thereby also as a fellow champion of free elections and democracy.

 In a critical analysis published in Klassekampen on 11 October 2025, historian Mohammad M. Izadi argued that Gharahkhani has used his position as President of the Storting to facilitate a revolution in Iran.
 Izadi writes that, in his view, this has made it more difficult for people with minority backgrounds to obtain high positions of trust in Norway.